oSoWoSo/disroot-howto/05.using-notes/docs.en.md

         - docs
 ---

-In this tutorial we'll show you how to setup and use your disroot notes in your Android device.
+In this tutorial we'll see how to setup and use your disroot notes in your Android device.

 ----------